-It was so popular and successful that a second Snack Shop opened in Santa Ana in 1950.
-(Now El Pico de Gallo Grill, shown above.)
+It was so popular and successful that a second Snack Shop opened in 1950 on South Main Street in Santa Ana.
 And by 1960 the chain had grown to include eleven coffee shops.
 The McIntosh's remained very hands-on about their business.
 John is said to have been very detail oriented, and Audrey created many of the recipes and designed the decor and staff uniforms.

 (Click on the menu to enlarge.)

 Thinking beyond coffee shops, they also opened the first Reuben's restaurant in 1960.
 Snack Shops and Reuben's were just the beginning of the Far West Services company, which ultimately included such restaurants as Coco's (1965), Isadora's, Moonrakers, The Plankhouse, The Sandpiper, The Mooring, Baxter Street (dinner theater), The Whaler, The Reuben E. Lee, and more.
 At the top of their game, Far West was serving meals to 45,000 customers a day.